coddle-cpp/coddle/README.md

 ## Repository format

 Your repository should have libraries.toml file.
-In the file it just a list of libraries.
+The file is just a list of libraries.

 Example of one entry: